In Pursuit Of Happiness

 I bought her a snug apartment with a small garden in the city with a home-loan from my bank.
 It cost me enough to make me worry about meeting my repayment targets for quite some time.

-“I understand uncle, I too come from humble surroundings,” I squeaked, not sure how to react.
+I understand uncle, I too come from humble surroundings,” I squeaked, not sure how to react.

-He gazed at the rolling waves philosophically, rubbed his eyes and continued, “My wife is extravagant and hot-tempered.
+He gazed at the rolling waves philosophically, rubbed his eyes and continued, “She loves to party and all the comforts and luxuries that money can buy.
+She is extravagant and hot-tempered.
 She doesn’t care a fig for my likes and dislikes and if that is not bad enough she is incorrigible and heartless.
 Her impetuous behaviour has been responsible for the waywardness of my two grown up sons.
 They too have also belied my expectations.
-They cannot even appreciate the labours that I undertake to keep them safe and happy.”
+They cannot even appreciate the pains I took in my school and college days to study and come to the point where I am today and the work I do to earn enough to keep them safe and happy.”

-“Do they worry you much?”
+Do they worry you much?”

-“Oh yes, they failed to take the benefit of their education and have lost a fortune on the pretext of doing business and they never stop pestering me for more money to squander away.
+Oh yes, they failed to take the benefit of their education and have lost a fortune on the pretext of doing business and they never stop pestering me for more money to squander away.
 And their mother is stupid enough to support their preposterous proposals and demands.”

-“It is a bitter irony that a hard-working and pragmatic person has to sustain a reckless family”, I said in a barely audible voice.
+It is a bitter irony that a hard-working and pragmatic person has to sustain a reckless family”, I said in a barely audible voice.

 He nodded sadly and said, “Brother, if you marry, find a humble girl who loves the ants.”